Letztes Update: 22. August 2024

 Dividends are taxed as income.
 This is similar to the interest that used to be paid on savings accounts, which also had to be declared and taxed as income.

-If you declare your dividend income in your tax return, you will receive a refund of part or all of the withholding tax or withholding tax.
+If you declare your dividend income in your tax return, you will receive some or all of the withholding tax or withholding tax back.

 Of the CHF 100, the full CHF 100 will then arrive at the back – albeit via a few detours.
 So what’s the point of the whole merry-go-round?
 Taxpayers should be made to declare their income and assets correctly in their tax returns.
 This is the only way to get the 35% withholding tax back.